chklovski/CheckM2/README.md

 checkm2 predict --input <folder_with_bins> --threads 30 --output-directory <output_folder>
 ```

 CheckM2 can also take a list of files in its `--input` parameter.
-It will work out automatically if it was given a folder or a list of files and process accordingly, taking care of any file extensions in the process:
+It will work out automatically if it was given a folder or a list of files and process accordingly.
+If given a list, specifying an extension is **unnecesary**.
 ```
 checkm2 predict --input ../bin1.fa ../../bin2.fna /some/other/directory/bin3.fasta --threads 30 --output-directory <output_folder>
 ```
+Checkm2 can also handle gzipped files.
+If passing a folder with gzip files, specify a *gz* --extension.
+If given a list of files, CheckM2 will work out automatically what to do and specifying an extension is **unnecesary**.
+It can also handle mixed lists of gzipped and non-gzipped files given to the --input command.

-If you already have predicted protein files (ideally using prodigal), you can pass the folder checkm2 with an additional `--genes` option and set the file extension using `--extension`.
+If you already have predicted protein files (ideally using prodigal), you can pass the files to checkm2 with an additional `--genes` option to let it know to expect protein files.

 By default, the output folder will have a tab-delimited file `quality_report.tsv` containing the completeness and contamination information for each bin.
 You can also print the results to stdout by passing the `--stdout` option to `checkm predict`.